WordPress/openverse/docs/image-data-reingestion-strategy.md

 day.
 This means it takes around 15 days to ingest the data of all images uploaded to Wikimedia Commons in a year (the year 2019 was used to test these numbers; other years will differ based on the number of images uploaded in those years.
-I'm not sure whether to expect more or fewer images per year for years further back in time).
+It is not clear whether to expect more or fewer images per year for years further back in time).

 # Algorithm to choose which days to (re)ingest